* Biotechs Bioverativ, Juno jump after big deals

 * Validus gains after AIG agrees to buy reinsurer

-Jan 22 (Reuters) - U.S. stocks advanced on Monday as each of Wall Street's main scored records in the wake of a deal by U.S. senators to end the federal government shutdown.
+Jan 22 (Reuters) - Wall Street's main indexes were at session highs in afternoon trading on Monday after U.S. senators reached a deal to end the federal government shutdown.

-The Nasdaq biotech index rose 3.15 percent to notch its best day since June 21 after a flurry of merger activity in the sector with French drugmaker Sanofi and U.S.-based Celgene splurging a combined total of more than $20 billion.
+The biotech index rose 2.8 percent, as deal activity exploded with French drugmaker Sanofi and U.S.-based Celgene splurging a combined total of more than $20 billion.

-Juno Therapeutics jumped 26.83 percent after Celgene agreed to buy the biotech for about $9 billion in cash.
+Juno Therapeutics rose about 27 percent after Celgene agreed to buy the biotech for about $9 billion in cash.

-In other M&A news, AIG said it would buy reinsurer Validus Holdings for $5.56 billion, sending the target's shares up 44.03 percent.
+In another big deal, AIG said it would buy reinsurer Validus Holdings for $5.56 billion, sending the target's shares surging 45 percent.

-Shares of Netflix Inc, a major contributor to the recent stock rally, closed up 3.23 percent ahead of its quarterly results and added to gains in extended trading after its quarterly numbers were released.
+Shares of Netflix Inc, a major contributor to the recent stock rally, were up 2.5 percent ahead of its quarterly results after market closes.